Mazda MX-6

-The Mazda MX-6 is a front-engine, front-wheel-drive coupé manufactured and marketed by Mazda from 1987-1997 across two generations.
+The Mazda MX-6 is a front-engine, front-wheel-drive coupé manufactured and marketed by Mazda from 1987 to 1997 across two generations.

-Mechanically identical to the Capella/626 and its hatchback platform mate, the Ford Probe, these cars shared the GD (1988–1992) and GE (1993–1997) platforms.
+Mechanically identical to the Ford Probe, the Capella/626 and its hatchback platform mate, the Ford Telstar, these cars shared the GD (1988–1992) and GE (1993–1997) platforms.
 The MX-6 replaced the 626 Coupé, although it continued to share the same chassis.

 The MX-6, 626, and Ford Probe were manufactured at joint-venture plants either by AutoAlliance in Flat Rock, Michigan, for the North American market, and by Mazda Japan for Asian and European markets.

 First generation (1987–1992)

 The first-generation MX-6 appeared in 1987 and lasted until 1992 in the United States.
 In some markets, the model years were from 1987 to 1991.
 It was based on a series of futuristic sports compact concept cars of the early 1980s.
 It was a large coupé, based on the Mazda GD platform, and was powered by the inline-four Mazda F engines.
 It used the Mazda G4A-EL four-speed electronic-shift automatic transmission.